KrystianPtak/Coffee_website/Readme.md

 Newsletter:
 Users can input correct email addresses to subscribe to the newsletter.
 Incorrect or empty addresses trigger messages that automatically disappear after 2 seconds.

+Contact and Map: The contact section includes the store's location.
+Clicking opens a map with the store's location.

+Email and Phone Interaction: Clicking on the email address or phone number on mobile devices opens the respective application.
+On desktop, copying content to the clipboard is possible.